Munter/talk-transpiling-recomposed/outline.md

 - Babel / TypeScript / CoffeeScript
 - Jade / Markdown

 Simple tools.
-Unix 1-to-1 comman line.
+Unix 1-to-1 command line.
 They enable us you use the abstraction we like, give us access to powerful new features immediately

 # The Problem